 Here are the main sources of PhD funding in the UK:

 Most PhD students studying in the UK are funded through UK Research and Innovation (UKRI) studentships.
 For a home student this will cover around £17667 per year for living costs each year of the PhD and around £4596 per year for fees in 2022-23.

-From the the 2021-22 academic year, the UK government increased the amount of this funding available to international PhD students.
+From the 2021-22 academic year, the UK government increased the amount of this funding available to international PhD students.
 EU, EEA and Swiss nationals are able to apply for UKRI funding on the same terms as international students.
-Note that for these students the £4000 per year may not be sufficient to cover all the fees and students may therefore need to supplement with other sources of funding.
+Note that for these students the funding may not be sufficient to cover all the fees and students may therefore need to supplement with other sources of funding.

 It’s important to note that you do not apply directly to the UKRI for this PhD funding as a student.
 In STEM subjects the funding is distributed to universities who then allocate the funding to individual students.
 The UKRI funding is divided into 7 subject groupings EPSRC, BBSRC, MRC, NERC, ESRC, STFC and AHRC so if you see any of these acronyms attached to a PhD opportunity you will know that it is UKRI funding.
 They all share the same eligibility criteria.

 Another potential funding source are scholarships provided by the university, for example the Imperial President’s PhD Scholarships or the Gates Scholarships at Cambridge.
 Other universities in the UK also offer similar scholarships and you should be able to find out about them and how to apply from the university’s own webpages on student funding.
 They are usually highly prestigious and competitive.

 Other students gain funding from sources such as a scholarship from their home country or funding from a charity such as the Wellcome Trust.
 The eligibility requirements will be specific to the funder.